 Arneson Gardens Restoration

-Arneson Garden is one of Canby’s hidden treasures — a peaceful 1.8‑acre horticultural park tucked just behind the Fred Meyer store.
+Arneson Gardens is one of Canby’s hidden treasures — a peaceful 1.8‑acre horticultural park tucked just behind the Fred Meyer store.
 Shaded by old‑growth Douglas fir and western red cedar, the garden offers a quiet loop trail, picnic spots, and benches perfect for bird‑watching or a midday break.
 Its small size makes it an easy stop for families, dog‑walkers, and anyone looking to stretch their legs in a calm, natural setting.

 What makes the park truly special is its remarkable collection of azaleas.
 The garden honors Ivan and Robertha Arneson, long‑time Canby residents whose nursery once occupied the site and became world‑renowned for hybridizing Mollis and Exbury azaleas.
 More than 40 years of their work is represented here, showcasing vibrant colors, hardy foliage, and the vigorous growth the Arnesons spent their lives perfecting.
 Interpretive signs within the park share the family’s story and help visitors identify the many azalea varieties — a fun activity for kids and adults alike, especially in spring when the blooms are at their peak.